EngruugbeJimmy/Awesome_books/README.md

   - [ ] The correct book dissapears from the page.
 - [ ] Make sure that data is preserved in the browser's memory by using localStorage.
 - [ ] To debug your application, you can use console.log().
 Remember to remove debugging code before pushing your code to the remote repository.
-- [ ] Don't use any library or framework, use only plain JavaScript.

 > [Live Demo Link](#)